 The Paragard® copper intrauterine device (IUD) has been connected to serious injuries and complications in patients implanted with the device.
 The IUD is implanted inside the uterus and designed to provide long-term birth control.
 However, the device can break inside patients, leading to health issues and complications with removal.
 The Food and Drug Administration (FDA) has received thousands of reports of Paragard® breakage.

 Patients are filing lawsuits against Teva Pharmaceuticals, claiming that the IUD manufacturer failed to warn about the risks associated with Paragard® use.
-If you were implanted with the Paragard® IUD and suffered injuries from the device, contact us for a free case evaluation.
+If you were implanted with the Paragard® IUD and suffered injuries due to breakage of the device before or during removal, contact us for a free case evaluation.

 About Paragard® IUD